MATH CIRCLES AT FIU

 All that the participants of the Math Circles at FIU need to have is math curiosity and the wish to work on mathematical problems.

-This semester, Spring'10, the program will meet every other Saturday, from 2:30 p.m. till 4:00 p.m. in GC (the Student Center) at the University Park campus of Florida International University, room is GC 278A.
-The first meeting is on January 16th.
+This semester, Fall'17, the program will meet every other Saturday, from 2:30 p.m. till 4:00 p.m. at SIPA 103 of the University Park campus (MMC) of Florida International University.
+The first meeting (with the Little Circle participants) is on September 2nd.

 There is no charge for attending.